def1ant1/RusticUI/docs/rust-ci.md

 cargo xtask wasm-test
 ```

-CI relies on this command to build and run WebAssembly tests for both `mui-joy` and `mui-material`.
+CI relies on this command to build and run WebAssembly tests for both `rustic-ui-joy` and `rustic-ui-material`.
 To run suites individually (useful when isolating regressions) call the underlying commands directly—one per framework adapter:

 ```bash
 # Joy UI adapters